apache/spark/docs/sql-migration-guide.md

     * and the method `spark.catalog.refreshTable`
   In Spark 3.1 and earlier, table refreshing leaves dependents uncached.

+  - In Spark 3.2, the usage of `count(tblName.*)` is blocked to avoid producing ambiguous results.
+Because `count(*)` and `count(tblName.*)` will output differently if there is any null values.
+To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.allowStarWithSingleTableIdentifierInCount` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.1

   - In Spark 3.1, statistical aggregation function includes `std`, `stddev`, `stddev_samp`, `variance`, `var_samp`, `skewness`, `kurtosis`, `covar_samp`, `corr` will return `NULL` instead of `Double.NaN` when `DivideByZero` occurs during expression evaluation, for example, when `stddev_samp` applied on a single element set.
 In Spark version 3.0 and earlier, it will return `Double.NaN` in such case.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.statisticalAggregate` to `true`.